-Those used to making ice cream at home with a hand-cranked freezer recommend letting the freezer sit for 2 minutes or so before trying to turn the crank.
+When you make homemade ice cream with a hand-cranked freezer, it's recommended that you let the freezer sit for 2 minutes or so before trying to turn the crank.
 When the ingredients chill to the point that you can feel a slight resistance, you are ready to begin cranking the freezer.

 Crank slowly first, but then maintain a steady pace until you can feel the cream stiffening and the turning getting tougher.
 It may take from 20 to 30 minutes depending on the ice-salt blend and the type of ingredients you are freezing.
 If it doesn't seem cold enough after 10 minutes of cranking, just add a bit more salt and ice to the tub.

 As you learn how to make ice cream, experience will teach you how much salt to use.
 Too much salt will cause the cream to freeze too quickly, and it will have a coarser texture from not being stirred enough.
 But, if it freezes too slowly, it will have a buttery texture from being stirred too much.

 Don't worry, you'll soon get the hang of it and make ice cream that has a perfect texture and flavor.
 In any event, its texture is bound to be superior to any store-bought variety.

 When the mixture reaches the firm texture of "soft ice cream," it is ready to pack in a freezer container.
 You can tell when it reaches this stage since it becomes very difficult to turn the crank.
 Continuing to crank beyond this stage is needless, as it will not improve its quality.